josecarlosgt/Web-Design-and-Development/README.md

 You will need to website created in the previous tutorial.
 You can download the website from [here](https://github.com/josecarlosgt/Web-Design-and-Development/archive/refs/heads/tutorial-2-designing-and-structuring-content.zip).

+Download the img zipped folder to your local directory.
+You can use this content to complete the following tasks.

 ## Task 1: Styling text

 ### Font properties